bitmark-inc/docs/pages/bitmark-references/node-setup/bitmark-node-setup.md

     $ pkg install libzmq4 libargon2
 ```

-### Installing Packages on MacOSX
+### Installing Packages on macOS

-_Be sure that homebrew is installed correctly before beginning._
+_Be sure that Homebrew is installed correctly before beginning._

 Then:
 ```shell